The Pongo Blog

 It’s a lesson nearly all parents teach their kids but one that’s not always sustained throughout life.
-As we celebrate Thanksgiving this week, the lesson of giving thanks is certainly one to be reinforced to job seekers, especially the growing ranks of the laid off.
+As we celebrate Thanksgiving this week, the lesson of giving thanks is certainly one to be reinforced with job seekers, especially the growing ranks of the laid off.

 Saying "thank you" is not just professional, it’s the right thing to do whether you’re looking for a new job or directions when you’re lost – even if you don’t get what you want or need.
 If you’re receiving bad news, such as "We decided to hire the other finalist for the job," or "You’re not the kind of candidate we’re looking to hire at this time," you may at least be remembered for saying thank you and being appreciative.

-Here’s where saying thank you can make a difference in the job search:
+Here’s where saying "thank you" can make a difference in the job search:

 INTERVIEW